ggcaponetto/nocturne-consolidator/README.md

 ## Setup

-Create an `input.json` file in the root directory with the following structure:
+Create a `input.json` file in the root directory with the following structure:

 ```json
 {